Ever, Jane: Reception

-USA Today writer Whitney Matheson included it in their list of suggestions of projects for people to fund on Kickstarter.
-They expressed interest due to its literary focus.
-Vice writer Miellyn Fitzwater Barrows noted that the concept of romance being the primary genre of an MMORPG was an unprecedented thing.
+USA Today writer Whitney Matheson included it in their list of suggestions of projects for people to fund on Kickstarter, expressing interest due to its literary focus.
+Vice writer Miellyn Fitzwater Barrows noted that the concept of romance being the primary genre of an MMORPG was an unprecedented thing, with author James Batchelor regarding it as among the best non-violent video games.
+He found the use of gossip as a means to attack others interesting.